 Normally, food poisoning is just an annoyance as normally you’ll just be sick for a few days.
 Granted, you may wish you were dead.
-But, you’ll survive.
-However, when the SHTF or if you are in an outdoor survival situation food poisoning can be life threatening.
+But you’ll survive.
+However, when the SHTF or if you are in an outdoor survival situation, food poisoning can be life-threatening.
 Below is an introduction to the various common type of food poisoning.

 Food infection happens when you eat foods containing harmful microorganisms.
 Salmonella and E. coli are the most common types of foodborne infections.
 You may mistake a foodborne infection for the GI flu or vice versa.
 Symptoms of food infection poisoning are fever, headache, nausea, vomiting, diarrhea, abdominal pain or distress, and prostration.
 Figuring out that you are suffering from food infection is tricky as you’ll get sick only around 6 to 24 hours after eating infected food.

-Staphylococci is the main type of bacteria associated with foodborne intoxication and occurs before the food is eaten.
+Staphylococci is the primary type of bacteria associated with foodborne intoxication and occurs before the food is eaten.
 It takes approximately eight hours for staphylococci toxins to multiply for it to be dangerous.
 Staphylococcus intoxication is most likely to happen when eating starchy foods, (custards, pies, and potato salads are examples) pork, pork products (ham, salami, etc.), and chicken products.

-For example, a barracuda can become poisonous after it comes in contact with a certain type of plankton.
+For example, a barracuda can become poisonous after it comes in contact with a specific type of plankton.
 Also, scallops, mussels, oysters, and clams can become deadly when “red tide” occurs.
 Also, rhubarb leaves are poisonous.
 But, the roots are edible.